Planning a wedding?

 Hepburn Road, directly behind the chapel, will be opened at the beginning of your reservation time and will be closed at its completion.
 If a problem occurs during weekend hours, please call Campus Security at 443-5911.

 What are the policies on decorating the chapel, throwing rice, and candles?

 Due to fire laws, candles may only be used within the context of the wedding ceremony such as a "Unity Candle."
 Candlelight services are not permitted.

 Aisle runners are permitted in the Chapel.
 The length of the aisle from doorway to altar steps is approximately sixty feet.

 Brassware on the altar includes two candlesticks and a cross.
-These may be removed and placed in the side closet if not desired.
-The chapel is not equipped with a candleabra, nor are evening services lit only by candlelight allowed.
+These may be removed and placed in the side closet if they are not desired.
+The chapel is not equipped with a candelabra, nor are evening services lit only by candlelight allowed.